 By incorporating the UNIQUE and QUERY functions into your Google Sheets toolkit, you can take your data analysis to the next level, ensuring that your insights are both accurate and actionable.

-The QUERY function in Google Sheets is similar to a search tool that helps you find and organize data in a spreadsheet.
-It understands simple commands, which you can use to filter rows based on specific criteria, sort data, and even combine data from different tables in your spreadsheet.
+The QUERY function in Google Sheets is like a smart search tool that helps you find, filter, and organize data easily.
+It uses simple commands to filter rows, sort information, and even combine data from different tables in your spreadsheet.

 The syntax of the QUERY function in Google Sheets looks like this: